-Specifically, Google says Assistant will arrive “this week to English users in the U.S., followed by English in Australia, Canada and the United Kingdom, as well as German speakers in Germany.”
-Previously, Assistant was an exclusive to the Pixel phones.
+Specifically, Google says Assistant will arrive “this week to English users in the U.S., followed by English in Australia, Canada, and the United Kingdom, as well as German speakers in Germany.”
+Previously, Assistant was exclusive to the Pixel phones.
 However, in the non-phone world, you can already find it in Google Home in Allo, and on Android Wear 2.0.

-Google recently opened up the Assistant to third-party developers, which means users, will soon be able to book an Uber or ask it download a movie or buy something on an e-commerce sight, straight by talking to it.
+Google recently opened up the Assistant to third-party developers, which means users, will soon be able to book an Uber or ask it to download a movie or buy something on an e-commerce site, straight by talking to it.
 And it is also said that this is being limited to the Google Home device for now, which is not yet available in India.

 Samsung will have Galaxy S8 comes with its own Bixby Assistant.
 Amazon’s Alexa is coming to Motorola phones this year; Moto Z will be the first phone supporting it.